 The recent headlines are distressing: Healthcare Endpoint Attacks Cost the Industry $1.3B Annually, Latest WannaCry Attack Stresses Healthcare’s Need to Fortify Defenses, 26% of Orgs Would Pay Ransomware After Healthcare Cyberattack.

-Digital security in the healthcare ecosystem is obviously a pressing issue.
+Digital security in healthcare is obviously a pressing issue.
 But from a doctor’s perspective, proposed digital security solutions usually illicit just a few basic questions: Will it work in my practice?
 Will I get paid?
 Will I get sued?
 Those are practical questions, but cybersecurity in healthcare is a much more complex quandary.

 Our collective need to digitalize and connect everything to capture modern technological capabilities and improve care has also expanded the threat landscape and our potential vulnerabilities exponentially, creating a nightmare that exposes us to risks much greater than even electronic medical record breaches.
 Cybersecurity is actually a patient safety issue.

 I work within the health system, which used to be a fairly closed “fortress” environment digitally.
 But we now commonly have mobile health apps and interfaces, health information exchanges, public cloud computing architectures, IoT devices and sensors and monitors, all connecting with the traditional hospital data and communications infrastructure on various levels.
 Those technologies offer great automation and productivity benefits, but each of those connections is also a potential vulnerability.
 The nature of the high-volume engagement and service delivery component in healthcare also introduces additional risks.
-And where we used to simply warn people against writing their passwords on sticky tabs attached to their PCs, we now must guard against phishing attacks, website malware, spyware, ransomware… Even with strong encryption in certain areas, you can’t guard against your own people clicking the wrong link and exposing the entire kingdom.
+And where we used to simply warn people against writing their passwords on sticky tabs attached to their PCs, we now must guard against phishing attacks, website malware, spyware, ransomware….
+Even with strong encryption in certain areas, you can’t guard against your own people clicking the wrong link and exposing the entire kingdom.

 Healthcare is very different than other industries by nature.
 It is a heavily regulated space with things like HIPPA and has multiple competing authorities at both a local state and the national level.
 But many people don’t fathom that compliance with HIPPA and other government standards aids in security, but does not guarantee it.
 Just because you are compliant doesn’t mean you are secure.
 In today’s big data world, a lot of digital security policies are already outdated.